Basics of Radiation Power Transfer

 P= [(aa)(ee)sATe4 - (ea)sATa4].

-The radiation power density as a function of wavelength and temperature is given by the Planck's Radiation Law for Black Bodies (shown in the plot below).
-S represents Radiation Power Density, W/m3 or Spectral Irradiance (per steradian obtained from Planck's Radiation Law), a function of the wavelenght.
-The units for the three graphs below should not to be confused with the units of P. The Planck's constant h= 6.626×10−34 J.s.
+The radiation power density as a function of wavelength and temperature is given by the Planck's Radiation Law for Black Bodies (shown in the plot below - also called plack formula).
+S the represents Radiation Power Density, W/m3 or Spectral Irradiance (per steradian obtained from Planck's Radiation Law), a function of the wavelength.
+The units for the three graphs below should not to be confused with the units of P. The Planck's constant h = 6.626×10−34 J.s.